rubygems/bundler/README.md

 ### Contributing

 If you'd like to contribute to Bundler, that's awesome, and we <3 you.
 We've put together [the Bundler contributor guide](https://github.com/bundler/bundler/blob/master/doc/contributing/README.md) with all of the information you need to get started.

+If you'd like to request a substantial change to Bundler or to the Bundler documentation, refer to the [Bundler RFC process](https://github.com/bundler/rfcs) for more information.

 While some Bundler contributors are compensated by Ruby Together, the project maintainers make decisions independent of Ruby Together.
 As a project, we welcome contributions regardless of the author’s affiliation with Ruby Together.